 The person at the Company with principal responsibility for liaising with shareholders is John Wood.

-3. Take into account wider stakeholder and social responsibilities and their implications for long-term success rely upon good relations with a range of different stakeholder groups both internal (workforce) and external (suppliers, customers, regulators, and others).
+3. Taking into account wider stakeholder and social responsibilities and their implications for long-term success rely upon good relations with a range of different stakeholder groups both internal (workforce) and external (suppliers, customers, regulators, and others).
 The board needs to identify the company’s stakeholders and understand their needs, interests, and expectations.

-Where matters that relate to the company’s impact on society, the communities within which it operates, or the environment have the potential to affect the company’s ability to deliver shareholder value over the medium to long-term, then those matters must be integrated into the company’s strategy and business model.
+Where matters that relate to the company’s impact on society, the communities within which it operates, or the environment have the potential to affect the company’s ability to deliver shareholder value over the medium to long term, then those matters must be integrated into the company’s strategy and business model.

 Feedback is an essential part of all control mechanisms.
 Systems need to be in place to solicit, consider, and act on feedback from all stakeholder groups.
 Engaging with our stakeholders strengthens our relationships and helps us make better business decisions to deliver on our commitments.
 The Board stays abreast of stakeholder insights into the issues that matter most to them and our business, which enables the Board to understand and consider these issues in decision-making.
 Aside from our shareholders and suppliers, our core management team is one of our most important stakeholder groups and the Board closely monitors any feedback it receives from members of the team to ensure alignment of interests.